ETC-A/etca-spec/extensions/stack-and-functions/README.md

 | `r7`     | `ln`      | Caller Saved |

 - aN registers are argument registers and store the first N arguments to a function call.
 Additional arguments should be pushed to the stack.
-- vN registers are the first N return values to a function call.
+- vN registers are the first N return values from a function call.
 Additional return values should be pushed to the stack.
 - sN registers are registers that must be saved before re-using.
 - tN registers are temporary registers which a function can use however it wants.
 - bp is the base pointer register and stores the address of the bottom of the stack for this function.
 - sp is the stack pointer register and stores the address of the top of the stack for this function.
-This is hardcoded into the push and pop instructions
+This is hardcoded into the push and pop instructions.
 - ln is the link register and stores the address that this function should return to.
-This is hard coded into the call and return instructions
+This is hardcoded into the call and return instructions.

 # Added Instructions